microsoft/CsWinRT/docs/authoring.md

 Because dotnet will assume a `TargetFramework` for your app that conflicts with `net5`, we need to specify the `TargetFramwork`, `TargetFrameworkVersion` and `TargetRuntime`.
 Examples of this are seen in the code snippet below.
 This is needed for this preview version, as we continue working on proper support.

-You will need to add a reference to both the C#/WinRT component's `csproj` file, and the WinMD produced for the component.
+You will need to add a reference to both the C#/WinRT component project, and the WinMD produced for the component.
 The WinMD can be found in the output directory of the authored component's project.
+References are added by right-clicking on the project node you want to add a reference to, clicking "Add" then clicking "Reference" and browsing to the files.

 Here are the additions made to the native app's project file:
 ``` vcxproj